 Ms. Pancaroğlu is credited for her remarkable efforts to introduce the harp to wider audiences in her native Turkey.
 Her work as the founder of the Association for the Art of the Harp which she established in 2007 took her into a journey of exploration in the field of non-governmental organizations in Turkey, working with official funds, forming alliances with various other organizations and professionals related to the art and business of music.
 “A kitchen for harpists”, in her words, the association led her to direct an international festival and put on yearly activities to benefit the exposure of the harp and its local-historical counterpart, the Turco-Ottoman lap harp, the çeng through concerts in a variety of settings for diverse audiences ranging from school to neighbourhood concerts, from TV appearances to concerts in prestigious halls and popular open air summer venues.

 Şirin Pancaroğlu is a regular jury member at international harp competitions around the world.
 A published writer of articles on musical culture in reviews and newspapers, she has been serving on the board of World Harp Congress since 2011.
 She was presented with an Honorable Mention by the Middle East Technical University Senate, and holds the “Best Virtuoso” Media award of the 19 Mayis University along with an award given by the Contemporary Journalists Association.
-She is married to Utku Dervent, an artist, and is the mother of a ten-year old boy.
+She is married to Utku Dervent, an artist, and is the mother of a twelve-year old boy.
 She enjoys walking in nature, cooking, photography, visiting archeological sites and travelling in rural Turkey.